FerLeiva/VuePorts/README.md

 # CargoFive-Ports (English)
-Single page Web API using JavaScript, Vue.js and Express.js
+Single Page Application using JavaScript, Vue.js and Express.js

 To run the application, you must first clone the repository in a Node.js console via: